John A. Ianni, D.P.T.

 Carson G Kommer, D.P.T.

 In his free time, Carson is an avid tennis player and golfer and enjoys the outdoor activities Naples has to offer.
-He is a tortured Cubs fan and also enjoys spending lots of time with his fiancée, Chelsea, and their dog Wrigley.
+He is a lifelong Cubs fan and also enjoys spending lots of time with his wife, Chelsea, and their dogs Wrigley and Rosie.